apache/helix/src/site/markdown/Architecture.md

 * .....
 * Partition-p, replica-3, Slave, Node-n

 Helix comes with various algorithms to automatically assign the partitions to nodes.
-The default algorithm minimizes the number of shuffles that happen when new nodes are added to the system
+The default algorithm minimizes the number of shuffles that happen when new nodes are added to the system.

-### CURRENTSTATE
+### CurrentState

 Every instance in the cluster hosts one or more partitions of a resource.
-Each of the partitions has a State associated with it.
+Each of the partitions has a state associated with it.

 Example Node-1